smarter-sh/smarter/docs/source/developers/12-factor-app.rst

    the package.

 4. **Backing services**: [✅] Treat backing services as attached resources.
-We’re using `LangChain <https://www.langchain.com/>`__ in this project to further abstract the code from the technical specifics of whichever LLM we use for prompting.
+We’re using MySql, Redis, and AWS SES in this project, all of which are configurable using Django settings.

 5. **Build, release, run**: [✅] Strictly separate build and run stages. ``Build`` is implemented in Makefile, ``release`` is